rcsoccersim/manual/source/coach.rst

 **Delete-message**: The delete message tells a player that a rule will not be used again and can be removed from the memory.
-This also means that after deleting a rule, its ID should not appear in other nested rule-definitions (see section 7.7.4) anymore.
+This also means that after deleting a rule, its ID should not appear in other nested rule definitions (see section 7.7.4) anymore.

     Format: **(delete ID_LIST)**

     Examples: **(delete Rule1) (delete (Rule1 Rule2)) (delete all)** Deletes one rule, a list of two rules, or all rules, respectively.

-**Freeform-message**: Free form messages are arbitrary strings and can be sent according to the afore-mentioned restrictions in section7.6.2.
+**Freeform-message**: Free-form messages are arbitrary strings and can be sent according to the aforementioned restrictions in section 7.6.2.

     Format: **(freeform "STRING")**
     Note that STRING must be included in quotes.